GEMINI-Medicine/Rgemini/README.md

 remotes::install_github("GEMINI-Medicine/Rgemini", dependencies = TRUE)
 ```

-You can also specify `build_vignettes = TRUE` to include all package vignettes.
-However, in that case, make sure to install any additional packages required for the vignettes (see packages listed under "Suggests" [here](https://github.com/GEMINI-Medicine/Rgemini/blob/main/DESCRIPTION)).
-Alternatively, you can review the knitted vignettes [here](https://gemini-medicine.github.io/Rgemini/articles/).
+Please note that when `build_vignettes = TRUE`, you need to first install packages used in the vignettes (see packages listed under "Suggests" [here](https://github.com/GEMINI-Medicine/Rgemini/blob/main/DESCRIPTION)).
+Alternatively, you can set `build_vignettes` to `FALSE` and review the knitted vignettes [here](https://gemini-medicine.github.io/Rgemini/articles/).

+Alternatively, you can `git clone` the `Rgemini` repository from the `main` branch, and then run `devtools::install("/path/to/repo", repos = NULL, type="source")`.

 If the installation instructions from above don't work, you can `git clone` the `Rgemini` repository from the `main` branch, and then run `devtools::install("/path/to/repo", repos = NULL, type="source")`.
 Alternatively, you can try one of the following: